If you have bought a projector, or are thinking about buying a projector, you're going to need a screen.

 As my friend always says whenever we're talking about gadgets and gizmos and trying to decide whether we want to buy them or really need them, 'define need'.

-You can still do it, but if you are going to do this, the best bet is to prepare the wall, get it as smooth as possible and paint it matt white.
+You can still do it, but if you are going to do this, the best bet is to prepare the wall, get it as smooth as possible and paint it matte white.
 This will give you the best surface to project onto.

 If you want to really get the best out of your projector, then making or using a screen will help you to do that.
-Screens can help you get better blacks, or even get more brightness from the projector.
+Screens can help you get better blacks, or even get more brightness, from the projector.

-Benefits of a screen
+Benefits of a Screen

-Here is an example of this, the image below has a white screen on the left and a grey screen on the right.
-As you can see, the right hand side looks a lot blacker.
+Here is an example of this.
+The image below has a white screen on the left and a grey screen on the right.
+As you can see, the righthand side looks a lot blacker.

-This isn't always true.
+Not necessarily.
 Although the picture above does show a nice difference in the picture, this is mainly because the room isn't pitch black.
 Grey screens do make the blacks blacker, but they also make the whites darker and the colours a bit less vivid.

 Whether you have a white or grey screen, something that helps the picture is the black border around the image.
 This is a bit of a trick and fools your eyes into thinking that the contrast on screen is better as the whites on screen look so different from the black border.
 It makes a big difference all by itself, I was quite surprised when I realised what a difference this made the first time I saw it.